Ortelius

 • Library

-• Small ‘souvenir shop’
+• Small souvenir shop

-• Open Bridge
+• Open bridge

-• Laundry services
+• Laundry service

-• Clinic with licensed English-speaking doctor
+• Clinic with licensed, English-speaking doctor

 • Ship-to-shore satellite communications

-There is no passenger elevator between decks.
+Please note: there is no passenger elevator between decks.

 ♦ Notes

-• Single Supplement: 1,7x the Twin or Superior cabin rate.
+• Single supplement: 1.7x the Twin or Superior cabin rate.

-• Mandatory Medical Evacuation & Repatriation Insurance: not included (US$100,000 per person for Antarctica voyages / US$50,000 for Arctic voyages / US$300,000 for Ross Sea voyages).
+• Mandatory medical evacuation and repatriation insurance: not included (USD 100,000 per person for Antarctica voyages / USD 50,000 for Arctic voyages / USD 300,000 for Ross Sea voyages).

-• Fuel Surcharge: it may be applied for all bookings if there is a substantial increase in fuel costs.
+• Fuel surcharge: may be applied to all bookings in case of a substantial increase in fuel costs.

 Cabins